 Given the right soil, temperature, air, and adequate water, it is relatively easy to grow cilantro.
 However, it would help if you kept in mind that this herb is sensitive to extreme heat and cold and will seed too early in unfavorable conditions.

 To grow cilantro exclusively for seeds, you need to position the plant in full sun.
-The excessive heat will prove stressful for the plant, making it flower earlier than normal, accelerating seed production.
-A point to remember is that big, healthy plants produce better seeds and in greater quantities.
+The excessive heat will prove stressful for the plant, making it flower earlier than normal, and accelerating seed production.
+A point to remember is that big, healthy plants produce better seeds in greater quantities.
 So if you are not in a hurry to harvest the seeds, you might want to let your plants grow tall and strong first.

 In temperate zones, it is best to grow cilantro in summer, while winter is the best growing season in tropical areas.
 Cilantro self-seeds in the tropics and wherever the winters are relatively mild; elsewhere, the seeds should be harvested and sown the following year again.